-When looking at the demographic of our workforce by gender, it may be surprising that the gender pay gap is large as there is a larger percentage of women within our workforce than men (women = 80%, men = 20%).
-However, we must recognise that the gender pay gap at WSFT is caused by the fact there are proportionally more men than women in more senior, higher paying jobs in comparison to the overall workforce demographic.
+When looking at the demographic of our workforce by gender, it may be surprising that the GPG is large as there is a larger percentage of women within our workforce than men (women = 79%, men = 21%).
+However, we must recognise that the GPG at WSFT is caused by the fact there are proportionally more men than women in more senior, higher paying jobs in comparison to the overall workforce demographic.
 This suggests that the pay gap will not be narrowed until there are proportionately more women employed in high salaried roles.

-The decrease in the mean and median pay gap from 2021/22 can be explained by looking at the proportion of men and women working for the Trust by pay quartile.
+The decrease in the mean GPG and the increase in the median GPG during 2023/24 can be explained by looking at the headcount of all staff by gender and the proportion of men and women working for the Trust by pay quartile.